aaschmid/gradle-cpd-plugin/README.md

 ### Kotlin support

-Unfortunately, [CPD][] does not support [Kotlin](https://kotlinlang.org/) such that you have to ignore files manuelly if you mixed it up with your Java files:
+[CPD][] supports [Kotlin](https://kotlinlang.org/) since [v6.10.0](https://search.maven.org/search?q=g:net.sourceforge.pmd%20AND%20a:pmd-kotlin&core=gav).
+For previous versions you have to ignore files manuelly if you mixed it up with your Java files:
 ```groovy
 tasks.withType(Cpd) {
     exclude "*.kt"